ronkok/Hurmet/docs/en/manual.md

 Each datum can be a number, a string, `true`, or `false`.
 A missing item will be taken to be `undefined`.
 All data in a column must be of the same data type.
 A column of numbers can be assigned a unit of measure.

 Data frame literals are written between double backtick delimiters.
-The text between the backticks must be written in CSV (comma-separated values) format.
+The text between the backticks must be written in CSV (which once meant comma-separated values, but Hurmet uses pipe-separated values) format.
 Numbers must use a dot decimal.
 The second row may contain units of measure.
 The first column will be indexed if the first word is “name” or “index”.

 Here’s an example of CSV input:

-    rebar = ``,diameter,area
+    rebar =
-    ,in ,in²
-    #3,0.375,0.11
-    #4,0.5  ,0.2
-    #5,0.625,0.31
-    #6,0.75 ,0.44``
+    ``|diameter|area
+      |in      |in²
+    #3|0.375   |0.11
+    #4|0.5     |0.2
+    #5|0.625   |0.31
+    #6|0.75    |0.44``

 … which renders as: